What Is Gold?

 The Colour of Gold

-Although it’s true that the colour of pure gold is yellow, gold jewellery or objects are almost always alloys.
+Although it’s true that the colour of pure gold is yellow, gold jewellery or objects are almost always affected by the added alloys.
 The metal they are alloyed with changes their colour to a variety of shades depending on:

 - The type of metal alloys included